BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 To deal with this issue, many high performance clusters use schedulers to manage resources allocated to those jobs.

-UF HiperGator uses a popular scheduler called Slurm workload manager.
+UF HiperGator uses a popular scheduler called SLURM workload manager.
 Portable Batch System (PBS), Platform LSF, Moab, LoadLeveler etc. are examples of other schedulers.

-Slurm is has three major functions:
+SLURM is has three major functions:

 1. Allocate exclusive and/or non-exlcudisve access to resources for a duration of time so they can perform a work,
 2. Provide a framework for starting, executing, and monitoring work on allocated nodes,